 - Cyber warfare techniques

-You might find yourself integrating new systems into 5th generation fighter aircraft or updating electronic warfare suites for mobility air forces.
+You may find yourself integrating new systems into 5th generation fighter aircraft or enhancing electronic warfare suites for mobility air forces.

 Aircraft Systems and Maintenance

-In this specialty, you’ll keep advanced aircraft flying at peak performance.
+In this specialty, you ensure advanced aircraft function at their best.

 - F-35 Lightning II integrated avionics